Promoting Fundamental British Values

 - Look after the area in which you live and the environment

-At Henry Chadwick Primary School we believe that we fully promote these fundamental British Values through our enriching curriculum and extra-curricular activities.
+At Henry Chadwick Primary School we believe that we fully promote these fundamental British Values through fully embedded PHSE and RSE lessons, through our enriched curriculum and extra-curricular activities.

 We are committed to promoting these in the following ways:

 One of the fundamental values at Henry Chadwick is the right of all members of the community to be heard and the responsibility of others to allow this to happen.
 This is taught and reinforced through all lessons, teaching and modelling to children and young people, how to make their needs and wishes heard in a way that society and school life find acceptable.
-At Henry Chadwick we take pupil voice very seriously.
-Pupils have the opportunity to have their voices heard through our School Council, Sports Council, E-Safety Council, worry boxes and pupil questionnaires.
-The elections of class representatives for these Councils are based solely on pupil votes.
+Democracy is a key element of PHSE lessons and our embedded PHSE curriculum allows children to explore the different ways that democracy is part of society.
+Our enriched curriculum allows opportunities for children to explore the practical role of democracy through visits to the Houses of Parliament and visits by members of the local Parish council.
+The children get to experience democracy in action when voting for school or sports council, taking part in pupil voice sessions or through questionnaires and classroom debates.
+The elections of class representatives for these councils are based solely on pupil votes.
 The councils meet regularly and take part in decision-making on a range of topics.
 These topics are also discussed within classes, so that all pupils have an input in decision-making.
-In addition regular Pupil Voice meetings (Tea with Me) are held with a variety of members of staff, covering a range of topics.
+At Henry Chadwick we take pupil voice very seriously.

 The Rule of Law

 All staff members have high expectations of the children in our school.
-The importance of rules are consistently reinforced in the classroom, as well as through school assemblies.
+The importance of rules are consistently reinforced in the classroom, at lunchtime, in CHAMPS and through school assemblies.
 Pupils are taught to understand the need for laws – that they are there for individual protection, the responsibilities that this involves and the consequences when laws are broken.
 Within classes, pupils generate their own set of rules so that there is a common understanding of what is important in order for the class to be an orderly place to work.
 Pupils follow a positive behaviour policy and clearly understand the rewards and sanctions that are used.
 Assemblies and discussions in class focus on recognising right from wrong.
-Visits throughout the school from Phil Eccleston (an ex-police officer), the Police and Fire Service help to reinforce these messages.
-Children are taught about rights and responsibilities through SEAL lessons; this is reinforced through classroom displays.
-The children discuss moral issues relevant to them and their topic, and this enables them to listen, respond and behave with respect, and develop their understanding of the rules of the law.
+We have focused PHSE themes that include: road safety, rail safety and water safety.
+Children are taught about rights and responsibilities through regular lessons; this is reinforced through classroom displays.
+The children discuss age appropriate moral issues relevant to them and their topic, and this enables them to listen, respond and behave with respect, and develop their understanding of the rules of the law.

 Pupils are encouraged to be independent learners, constantly making choices, within a safe and supportive environment.
-Children are able to self select their level of work in lessons and are encouraged to reflect both during and after the lessons.
-Developing their self-esteem and self-confidence is very important.
+They are taught to recognise their emotions, and then are supported to learn strategies that allow them to self-regulate.
+We teach and actively encourage the use of learning behaviours that promote resilience, teamwork, empathy, communication and determination.
+Forest school allows children to develop themselves as independent and active learners whilst further developing their self-esteem and self-confidence.
 Pupils are encouraged to understand their personal freedoms and are taught how to use these rights to best effect.
 All pupils are keen to support charities, whether local, national or global.
-Children regularly have the opportunity to take part in fund raising activities for large charitable events such as Children in Need and Comic Relief.
-In addition, as part of our international work children have completed sponsored events and held a coin trail to sponsor a child in Bolivia.
-They are taught consideration for others through our Religious Education and SEAL curriculum.
+Children have the opportunity to take part in fund raising activities for large charitable events such as Children in Need and Comic Relief.
+They regularly raise money for the school through Parents and Friends events and this year, as part of the Greywood Multi-Schools Trust, they are raising money for St Giles Hospice.

-E-safety is a high priority in school and we are currently working towards achieving the E-safety mark.
-Children regularly have e-safety lessons that teach and equip them to use technology effectively and safely enabling them to make choices in a safe manner.
+E-safety is a high priority in school and we teach it as part of both our ICT and PHSE curriculums.
+They learn to use technology effectively and safely enabling them to make choices in a safe manner.
 Children have the opportunity to belong to a wide range of clubs within school.

 Pupils learn about times within history when individual liberty has been challenged or compromised and they remember those who have given their lives to maintain our freedom.